Skip to Content

 These products can emit volatile organic compounds (VOCs, the building blocks of smog) which can trigger asthma and allergy symptoms.

-On top of this, many cleaning products are not biodegradable which is a problem because many of our products (especially toilet cleaners) get into our waterways.
-You want to make sure the products are going to break down, not hang around forever.
+Many cleaning products are also not biodegradable which is a problem because many of our products (especially toilet cleaners) get into our waterways.
+You want to make sure the products break down, not hang around forever.

 If products contain phosphates, they can build up in the environment over time and cause eutrophication (aka, big algae blooms that can deplete the water of oxygen and kill off fish).

 The best way to clean a toilet without paper towels is to use cloth rags or cloth wipes.
-Using scrap fabric is a great way to upcycle and get some free rags.
+Scrap fabric can easily be upcycled into free rags.

-You can also buy organic cotton cloths to use specifically for cleaning.
+You can also buy organic cotton cloths specifically for cleaning.
 Just make sure to wash them after each use, and they’ll be ready to be used again.
-This method works best if you have access to a washer/dryer set.
+This method works best if you have access to a washer/dryer at home.

 If the idea of cleaning a bathroom with reusable cloth wipes bothers you, there’s also the option to use compostable wipes, like the ones Biom creates.

 Biom is a refillable wipe system (you buy the dispenser once, then buy the refills as you need them).
-The wipes themselves are biodegradable, home compostable, and plant-based.
-They’re the most sustainable alternative to wipes and great for cleaning messes (along with being skin-friendly too).
+The wipes themselves are biodegradable, compostable, and plant-based.
+They’re the most sustainable alternative to wipes and great for cleaning messes.
+Another perk is that they’re skin-friendly too!

-Instead of using paper towels to clean your toilet, you can use a number of reusable/upcycled items for cleaning.
+Since using paper towels is not the best way to clean the toilet, you can use reusable/upcycled items for cleaning instead.

-Here’s how to clean a toilet bowl without paper towels:
+Here’s how to clean the toilet bowl without paper towels:

 • Microfiber cloths: I personally don’t use these, as they shed microfibers in the wash, but they are reusable and good for picking up dirt and dust.